borekl/cvs-logwatcher/README.md

 Define list of options that should be used for the target.
 Currently only one option is supported:

-* `normeol` this option will make the program to convert retrieved configurations to local end-of-line characters; this is recommended
+* `normeol` convert retrieved configurations to local end-of-line characters;
+  this is recommended

+* `uchostname` turn hostname to uppercase; this happens after the (optional) extraction of the hostname from the configuration file

 **`validate`**
 This specifies list of regular expressions that each must match at least once